jcinnamond/seeing-is-believing/README.md

 (add-hook 'ruby-mode-hook 'seeing-is-believing)
 ```

-When the mode is active you can run seeing is believing by typing `C->
+When the mode is active you can run seeing is believing by typing `C-c
-s s`.
+? s`.
 If you prefer the
 [xmpfilter](https://rubygems.org/gems/rcodetools/versions/0.8.5.0)
 style of explicitly specifying where you want to see the output type
-`C-> s x`.
+`C-c ? x`.
 You can clear out the output from seeing is believing by
-typing `C-> s c`.
+typing `C-c ? c`.

-You can change the keybinding shortcuts from the default of `C-> s` by
+You can change the keybinding shortcuts from the default of `C-c ?` by
 customising the `seeing-is-believing-prefix` variable
 (`M-x set-variable <return> seeing-is-believing-prefix <return>`).